In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 0.25% (Digital), 0.40% (Premium)

 Betterment is leading the world of robo-advisors.
-As a result, investors use it to get advice on many different investment opportunities, including:
+Accordingly, investors use it to get advice on many different investment opportunities, including:

+The platform allows you to create a portfolio that invests your money in low-cost funds.
+Then, Betterment does the rest.
 Also, Betterment uses fractional shares.
 And what are fractional shares, you ask?
-They help users fully leverage their money.
+They help you fully leverage your money.

 For example, you may want to buy a share of Google stock, and then you look at the share price.